 Methylsulfonylmethane (MSM) is a compound containing sulfur that is known by several names, including "methyl sulfone" and "dimethyl sulfone."
 MSM is able to assist the body in a number of ways, such as improving skin, lowering incidents of allergy symptoms, and decreasing both joint pain and inflammation.
 MSM is also used in hair growth treatments for disorders like alopecia.Learn more about MSM

 This vitamin is a fat-soluble secosteroid that helps with the absorption of certain substances like phosphate, calcium, and magnesium for distribution throughout the body.
 Vitamin D3 is responsible for maintaining strong and healthy bones.
 It has other benefits when included with a dietary supplement, including boosting your immune system and lowering the chances of developing either osteoporosis or osteomalacia.Learn more about Vitamin D3

-The Vitamin K group is fat-soluble and is mostly centered around providing nutrients to support bone and blood health.
+The Vitamin K group is fat-soluble and is mostly centered around providing nutrients to support bone and joints.
 It is also responsible for creating essential blood clotting factors.
 Vitamin K2, in particular, is found in leafy vegetables, fish, and eggs.
 This supplement can help boost your metabolism and ensure you can absorb enough calcium to keep your bones and teeth strong.Learn more about Vitamin K2

 This supplement is meant for men and women to make sure that they get the right amount of Vitamin D, calcium, and magnesium each day.
 It keeps the musculoskeletal system healthy and also benefits the nervous system and heart.Learn more about Cal Mag